Dieses Tutorial wurde ursprünglich von Bracer Jack erstellt und auf seiner Webseite www.bracercom.com veröffentlicht.

 All your rule breaking power will never work in your favor without you understanding why the rules are there in the first place.

 Remember this: Stupid people follow; the wise improve upon existing principles.
+Conclusion

 That sums up the basics of LCARS implementation from real world applications to decorative ornaments.